Kapil Dev executed his drives, front foot close to the ball, the balance of the body perfect, the execution picturesque © Getty Images

 What followed next can only be classified as class.
 Kapil decided to settle down.
 He guided his young partner, and when he was confident that Ajay Sharma had settled down, he slowly began to blossom.
 There was no mindless slogging: most of them were driven within the ‘V’.
 The variable pace of the pitch, which did not allow the others to score freely, did not deter Kapil.
 He went on with his drives, front foot close to the ball, the balance of the body perfect, the execution picturesque.
 He ended up hitting 17 boundaries.

 Then he opened up.
-There was a mighty hoick over long-on, a sliced square-drive and finally that trademark brutal square-cut off Richards, who was taken for five boundaries in two overs.
+There was a mighty hoick over long-on, a sliced square-drive and finally that trademark brutal square-cut off Richards, who was taken for 5 boundaries in 2 overs.
 He hit one back to Richards so hard that even a fielder of his calibre had to pull out of the line of attack.
 Later he tried to stop another Kapil drive and injured his foot, and had to leave the ground temporarily.

 Ajay Sharma, meanwhile, acted as the perfect foil, hanging around, scoring just 10 as the partnership reached 50.
 Kapil reached his 50 off 46 balls, and proceeded along.
 Such was Kapil’s dominance in the partnership that when the batsmen had played 75 balls each, Kapil had reached 69 whereas Sharma stood on 29.